tidev/titanium-docs/docs/api/titanium/ui/animation.md

 number of times.
 For more complicated effects, multiple animations can be combined in sequence, starting one animation when the previous animation completes.

-Use the [createAnimation](Titanium.UI.createAnimation) method to create an animation object.
+Use the <Titanium.UI.createAnimation> method to create an animation object.

 Note that when you animate a view's size or position, the actual layout properties (such as `top`, `left`, `width`, `height`) are not changed by the animation.
 See the description of the